-The acquired intangible assets include the following (dollars in thousands):
+The acquired intangible assets include the following (in thousands):

-Valuation Estimated Method Amortization Life E stimated Value Backlog Excess earnings 2 years \$ 580 Customer relationships Excess earnings 15 years 13,900 Non-compete agreement Discounted cash flow 5 years 170 Trade name Relief-from-royalty 25 years 10,100 Total acquired intangible assets \$ 24,750
+Valuation Method Estimated Amortization Life timated Value Backlog Excess earnings 1 year \$ 1,100 Customer relationships Excess earnings 15 years 9,700 Trade name Relief-from-royalty 15 - 25 years 5,400 Total acquired intangible assets \$ 16,200

 In estimating the fair value of the acquired intangible assets, we utilized the valuation methodology determined to be the most appropriate for the individual intangible asset.
 In order to estimate the fair value of the backlog and customer relationships, we utilized an excess earnings methodology, which consisted of the projected cash flows attributable to these assets discounted to present value using a risk-adjusted discount rate that represented the required rate of return.
-The trade name value was determined based on the relief-from-royalty method, which applies a royalty rate to the revenue stream attributable to this asset and the resulting royalty payment is tax affected and discounted to present value.
-The non-compete agreement value was determined based on a discounted cash flow analysis comparing the present value of the cash flows with and without the asset.
+The trade name value was determined based on the relief-from-royalty method, which applies a royalty rate to the revenue stream attributable to this asset and the resulting royalty payment is tax effected and discounted to present value.
 Some of the more significant estimates and assumptions inherent in determining the fair value of the identifiable intangible assets are associated with forecasting cash flows and profitability, which represent Level 3 inputs.
-The primary assumptions used were generally based upon the present value of anticipated cash flows discounted at rates ranging from 13%-19%.
+The primary assumptions used were generally based upon the present value of anticipated cash flows discounted at rates ranging from 11%-18%.
 Estimated years of projected earnings generally follow the range of estimated remaining useful lives for each intangible asset class.